ghowland/VDRPrologCPU/README.md

 - **Deterministic across runs.** Same input, same output, bit-for-bit, every time.
 Integer arithmetic has no rounding modes, no thread-ordering dependence, no platform variation.
 - **No failure modes from numerical instability.** No NaN propagation, no gradient explosion, no loss scaling, no denormal flushing.

-For diffusion models generating 120K+ frames, exact unity is not a nice-to-have — it's the difference between temporal coherence and accumulated drift.
+For diffusion models generating 120K+ frames, exact unity is not a nice-to-have, it's the difference between temporal coherence and accumulated drift.

 ---